-On February 22, 2019, MLC I, a wholly-owned subsidiary of the Company, entered into a facility and security agreement which provides for a revolving loan facility of up to \$50.0 million (the "Revolving Senior Loan Facility").
-The Revolving Senior Loan Facility bears interest at LIBOR plus the applicable spread.
-On February 4, 2021, the Revolving Senior Loan Facility was terminated and repaid in full.
-On December 17, 2020, MLCSC Holdings Finance LLC ("MLCSC Holdings Finance"), an indirectly wholly-owned subsidiary of the Company, entered into a credit agreement providing a credit facility for \$5.3 million (the "Credit Facility"), which bears interest at 9.5% per annum.
-The decrease in interest and credit facility expenses for the three months ended March 31, 2021 as compared to the corresponding period in 2020 was primarily due to a decrease in LIBOR and decrease in principal outstanding.
+On February 22, 2019, MLC I entered into a facility and security agreement which provides for a revolving loan facility of up to \$50.0 million (the "MLC I Revolving Senior Loan Facility").
+The MLC I Revolving Senior Loan Facility bears interest at LIBOR plus the applicable spread.
+On February 4, 2021, the MLC I Revolving Senior Loan Facility was terminated and repaid in full.
+On December 17, 2020, MLCSC Holdings Finance LLC ("MLCSC Holdings Finance"), an indirectly wholly-owned subsidiary of the Company, entered into a credit agreement providing a credit facility for \$5.3 million (the "MLCSC

+Credit Facility"), which bears interest at 9.5% per annum.
+On May 7, 2021, MLC I entered into a revolving credit and security agreement which provides for a revolving loan facility of up to \$60.0 million (the "MLC I Revolving Credit Facility").
+The MLC I Revolving Credit Facility bears interest at LIBOR plus the applicable spread.
+The decrease in interest and credit facility expenses for the six months ended June 30, 2021 as compared to the corresponding period in 2020 was primarily due to a decrease in LIBOR and decrease in principal outstanding.

 Transaction costs are related to costs incurred primarily for professional services, in connection with the Company's continued expansion to an alternative asset management platform.
 Intangible assets include payments made to purchase existing investment management contracts from third-party investment managers, which is amortized over the estimated useful lives of the contracts.
+Professional fees consists primarily of audit, tax, legal and consulting fees.
+The increase in professional fees is related to the Company's continued expansion to an alternative asset management platform.

-For the three months ended March 31, 2021, we had net realized gain on investments of \$158, primarily driven by five investments.
+For the six months ended June 30, 2021, we had net realized gain on investments of \$207, primarily driven by seven investments.

-For the three months ended March 31, 2021, we had \$256 unrealized gains on six portfolio company investments, which was offset by \$86 in unrealized losses on five portfolio company investments.
+For the six months ended June 30, 2021, we had \$403 unrealized gains on seven portfolio company investments, which was offset by \$258 in unrealized losses on seven portfolio company investments.
 Unrealized gains resulted from an increase in fair value, primarily due to tightening of credit spreads and positive credit-related adjustments.
 Unrealized losses primarily resulted from negative credit-related adjustments.